We've put some small files called cookies on your device to make our site work.

 Please note that repeat prescriptions cannot be taken over the telephone.

-Prescriptions will be ready for collection in two working days (48 hours).
+Prescriptions will be ready for collection within three working days (72 hours).

 Prescriptions should be ordered approximately 7 days before you run out of medication.
 Please note, the surgery cannot accept prescription requests that are requested more than 7 days before they are due.